Wapiti08/DPAnalyzer/README.md

 - data: extracted other format data sets

-- exp: the exploration code on different files, code to call diverse centrality measurement
+- exp: the exploration code on different files, code to call diverse centrality measurement, notebooks to visualize data and perform stastical analysis

 - process: the code to call neo4j and export other formats of graphs, like graphml and csv